-Reclaiming Disk Space in PostgreSQL after DELETE operation
+Reclaiming Disk Space in PostgreSQL After DELETE

 The above is a simple table with a corresponding index that we are going to use to describe